Story

 Next, I learned about the harmful dyeing practices in the textile industry.
 I turned to natural botanical dyeing, an ancient method that allowed me to create beautiful, eco-friendly pillowcases by hand.
 My passion for creating sustainable luxury items grew, and the idea of launching a line of botanical silk pillowcases didn’t seem far-fetched anymore.

-My hope is to make luxurious, well-made goods accessible to everyone, enriching lives and homes with purpose and beauty.
+This process allows me to explore themes of nostalgia and renewal, as I blend traditional techniques with modern design.
+Ultimately, my goal is to create wearable art that resonates with people on multiple levels, inviting them to engage with their own stories, while enjoying the beauty of the pieces.
 I chose the tagline “The key to a high-vibrational life” for House of Kelleher, because I believe that inner healing transforms the outer world.
 As we shed what no longer serves us, we raise our vibration and create a more positive impact on those around us.

 -Molly Dunn, Founder